Mental & behavioral health

 Anytime you have new or unusual symptoms that you are concerned about or are worsening, you should call your doctor’s office to decide on next steps.

-To make a diagnosis, our doctors, therapists, physician assistants or nurse practitioners first talk with you about how you’ve been feeling and take note of all symptoms, both mental and physical.
+To make a diagnosis, our doctors, mental health therapists, physician assistants or nurse practitioners first talk with you about how you’ve been feeling and take note of all symptoms, both mental and physical.
 They will ask questions to make a diagnosis and begin discussing treatment options.

 A variety of methods can be used to treat mental health conditions.
 The most common treatments include talk therapy, medication and lifestyle changes.
 Often a combination of all three is best for improving symptoms long-term.
 We will work with you to develop a treatment plan you’re comfortable with.